JoshuaKGoldberg/eslint-plugin-package-json/docs/rules/sort-collections.md

 }
 ```

-In the above `devDependencies` collection, manual editing has put the dependencies out of lexical order.
+In the above `devDependencies` collection, manual editing has put the dependencies out of lexicographical order.

 The following patterns are **not** considered errors: